tinyredinc/notes/prod/lrede_prod_plan.md

     - Business User: Users have the ability to bid for advertising space targeted at specific municipalities and property types (such as Richmond Hill Townhouse/Detached or Toronto C01 Condo).
 Their advertisements will appear on the relevant property detail pages.
 Additionally, users can apply to become affiliated professionals.
 Once approved, they are eligible to receive pre-qualified referrals from GemHunt Realty.

+### ForSales CRM™

+- Description
+    - A lean design CRM specialized for low frequency but high net worth sales, for example, real estate transactions.
+With the shared LREDE™ Infrastructure, Leads generated from GemHunt Realty™ can sealessly flow into ForSales CRM™.

+- Highlight
+    - Sales Pipeline:

 ## System Architecture